rchain/architecture-docs/execution_model/rhovm.rst

 This design choice constitutes system-level concurrency on the RChain platform, where instruction-level concurrency is given by Rholang.
 Hence, when this publication refers to a single instance of RhoVM, it is assumed that there are a multiplex of RhoVM instances simultaneously executing a different set of contracts for a different namespace.

-Execution Environment - RhoVM
+Execution Environment
 ================================================

 What Is Rosette?
 ------------------------------------------------

 Rosette is a reflective, object-oriented language that achieves concurrency via actor semantics.
-The Rosette system (including the Rosette virtual machine) has been in commerical production since 1994.
-Because of Rosette's demonstrated reliability, RChain Cooperative has committed to completing a clean-room reimplementation of Rosette VM in Scala.
+The Rosette system (including the Rosette virtual machine) has been in commercial production since 1994 in Automated Teller Machines.
+Because of Rosette's demonstrated reliability, RChain Cooperative has committed to completing a clean-room reimplementation of Rosette VM in Scala (targeting the JVM).
 There are two main benefits of doing so.
 First, the Rosette language satisfies the instruction-level concurrency semantics expressed in Rholang.
-Second, Rosette VM was intentionally designed to support a multi-computer (distributed) system operating on an arbitrary amount of processors.
+Second, Rosette VM was intentionally designed to support a multi-computer (distributed) system operating on an arbitrary number of processors.
 For more information, see `Mobile Process Calculi for Programming the Blockchain`_.

 .. _Mobile Process Calculi for Programming the Blockchain: http://mobile-process-calculi-for-programming-the-new-blockchain.readthedocs.io/en/latest/